 - Experience nature – Enjoy Cornell's natural beauty.
 Research shows the time in nature supports good mental health.

 - Learn to meditate – Attend an online Let's Meditate session, or try another meditation resource listed below.

 - Limit social media & news consumption – Too much can have a negative impact on your mental health.

-"Life Hacks" resilience-based programming for Fall 2020
+"Life Hacks" resilience-based programming (COVID edition)

 - Life Hacks: College Edition – Designed for undergraduate students (takes approximately 60 minutes)

 Life Hacks: Graduate and Professional Students – Designed for graduate and professional students (takes approximately 45 minutes)

 Both programs provide information on a variety of tools and resources to help you develop and/or reinforce strategies and habits to support you overall mental health and well-being during your time at Cornell.
 Access the courses here.

 "Let's Meditate" online guided meditation

 Let's Mediate is a free, guided, mindfulness meditation series offered every day, Monday through Friday.
 Sessions are 30 minutes, and are conducted by Zoom.
 See the Let's Meditate schedule here.